pujak19a/LendingClubEDA/README.md

 In other words, the company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.

+## Conclusions
+- Maximum loans are from pupose debt consolidation followed by credit card
+- LC Grading system is working well, loans are graded in a way that there are less chances of Charged off with High Grade loans
+- There are more chances of defaulters with higher interest rate
+- Loans from small business have higher chances of Charged Off.
+- public derogatory record and public banckruptcieshistory have higher chances of charged off loans
+- percentage of charged off loans increases by Debt to Income ratio
+- States California, New York, Florida and Texas contains maximum loans
+- Number of loans increases as the month goes towards year end.
+- There is positive co-relation between loan amount and Charged Off loans
+-

+## Technologies Used
+- numpy- version 1.24.3
+- pandas- version 1.5.3
+- matplotlib- version 3.7.1
+- seaborn- version 0.12.2

+## Contact
+Created by [@pujak19a] - feel free to contact me!